Landfill Methane Outreach Program

 In addition to the LandGEM Version 3.02 Excel file, users should also download the "ReadMe First" file and User’s Guide, which contain key information necessary to properly operate the model.

-LMOP developed the Ecuador Landfill Gas Model to help landfill owners and operators and other interested parties evaluate the feasibility and potential benefits of collecting and using LFG for energy recovery in Ecuador.
+LMOP has developed several country-specific LFG generation models to help landfill owners and operators and other interested parties evaluate the feasibility and potential benefits of collecting and using LFG for energy recovery.

 Sample Request for Proposal Files